Learning to a Greater Degree

 UCM Students Write for Social Justice, Sweep Competition

-Thomas and Collins learned about the competition from their professors.
+Thompson and Collins learned about the competition from their professors.
 Students were able to apply past assignments from UCM classes and compete against other students across from the state.
 This year's theme for paper submissions was social justice, and students were encouraged to use the opportunity to make a difference in society.

 Collins, UCM Social Gerontology graduate student, felt the desire to compare the federal and Missouri laws surrounding domestic violence.